SapitoSucio/dirty-user-guides/guides/WeeThumbnail.md

 ## Installation

-There are several way to install WeeThumbnail
+There are several ways to install WeeThumbnail

 ### The Fastest